mchung/heroku-buildpack-wordpress/README.markdown

             └── etc       # php.ini & php-fpm.conf
 ```

-When you deploy Wordpress to Heroku, the `bin/compile` script will copy everything in `config` over to the main runtime folder (`/app`), overwriting the defaults with these config files.
+When you deploy Wordpress to Heroku, everything in `config` is copied over to Heroku.
+You can configure your blog by making changes to these files.

-> Want to add a `favicon.ico` drop one into `public`.
-See [#22](https://github.com/mchung/heroku-buildpack-wordpress/issues/22) for details.

-Feel free to hack on these files.
-For example, to remove the PHP-FPM status page at `/status.html`, delete the directive from `nginx.conf.erb`.
-Themes and plugins can be added and deployed to the `config/public/wp-content` directory.

-Whenever possible, I've pulled out hard coded settings from `wp-config.php` and made them available as a runtime environment variable.
-Now, as an owner, you may toggle those values using `heroku config:set`.
-Here's an incomplete list of settings:
+A few Wordpress environment variables can be controlled via Heroku using `heroku config:set`:

 * `FORCE_SSL_LOGIN`
 * `FORCE_SSL_ADMIN`
 * `WP_CACHE`
 * `DISABLE_WP_CRON`

-Please refer to the documentation from Wordpress for details.

 > To add a Heroku environment variable: `heroku config:set GOOG_UA_ID=UA=1234777-9`

+See `wp-config.php` and documentation from Wordpress for details.

-Finally, enabling and configuring the following Wordpress plugins will also speed up Wordpress on Heroku significantly.
+Enabling and configuring the following Wordpress plugins will also speed up Wordpress on Heroku significantly.

 * `heroku-sendgrid` - Configures phpmailer to send SMTP email with Sendgrid.
 * `heroku-google-analytics` - Configures Google Analytics to display on your Wordpress site.